 Ideally, yes.
 Specific styles most often times require different instruments -- i.e. classical and Brazilian on a nylon string guitar, jazz on an electric (although this one can go on all the guitars), folk on steel string, etc.

-Yes, UST provides free loaner guitars to beginning students.
+Yes, St. Thomas provides free loaner guitars to beginning students.

-Yes, incoming guitar majors have the opportunity to audition for music scholarships at the UST Music Audition Days.
+Yes, incoming guitar majors have the opportunity to audition for music scholarships.
 Current guitar majors may audition for scholarships during In-House Auditions (held in May).
 Guitar players may fulfill their Fine Arts Requirement FREE of charge by participating in Guitar Ensemble for four semesters (a tuition savings of over $4,600).
 Freshmen members of the Guitar Ensemble are also eligible for free 30-minute guitar lessons (a tuition savings of over $1,400).